-Tell stories to your child and ask questions about what he or she remembers.
+Tell stories to your child and ask questions about what they remember.

 Give your child time and space to act out imaginary scenes, roles and activities.
 You can provide dress-up clothes and props, but allow play to be unstructured.
 Remember that some boredom allows for creativity.

 Allow your child to move between make-believe games and reality—for example, playing house and helping you with chores.

-Limit screen time to healthy levels.
+Balance media use and screen time to with "real world" activities.
 Age-appropriate media can have benefits for older children, especially if you watch and play with them.
-But real time social interactions and play are much better for children than digital media for learning.
+But real-time social interactions and play are much better for children than digital media for learning.

-Encourage your child's school to offer recess and playful learning approaches in addition to more structured learning approaches like reading, memorization and worksheets.
+Encourage your child's school to offer recess and playful learning approaches in addition to more structured learning activities like reading, memorization and worksheets.

 Giving your child plenty of opportunities to play is one of the best ways to help them grow into curious, creative, healthy, and happy adults equipped with the skills they need today.
 Next time your child asks to play with you, jump at the opportunity!
 Share the joy of discovery as you connect with each other and the world around you.